jobcabanto/NASA-Soil-Moisture-Model/README.md

-# NASA Volumetric Soil Moisture Model (NASA Space Apps Challenge 2024)
+# Volumetric Soil Moisture Model (NASA Space Apps Challenge 2024)

 For this year's NASA Space Apps Challenge, our challenge was to leverage earth observation data for informed agricultural decision-making.
 The dataset was sourced from NASA's Giovanni tool where we collected 3 year's worth of monthly averaged volumetric soil moisture data in North America.
 That equates to over 3 million data points.